Wall Street closes higher on signs of economic recovery

 At the beginning of his two-day testimony before Congress, Federal Reserve Chairman Jerome Powell said, “Until the public is confident that the disease is contained, a full recovery is unlikely.”

+All 11 major sectors of the S&P 500 ended the session well in the black, with energy and healthcare leading the charge.

+The upbeat retail sales data helped push S&P 500’s Retail index 2.3% higher, led by Nordstrom Inc and Kohls Corp, which surged by 12.9% and 9.0%, respectively.

-Much stronger than expected homebuilder sentiment helped home improvement retailer Home Depot Inc provide one of the biggest boost to the blue-chip Dow.
+Much stronger than expected homebuilder sentiment data helped home improvement retailer Home Depot Inc provide among the biggest boosts to the blue-chip Dow.
+Its shares rose 3.6%.

-Oracle Corp advanced after Wells Fargo hiked its price target on the company’s shares ahead of its earnings release expected after the bell.
+Oracle Corp was up 2.5% after Wells Fargo hiked its price target on the company’s shares ahead of its earnings release expected after the bell.

+Streaming platform Roku Inc rose 12.4% in heavy volume, with no clear impetus, and the company declined to comment.

+Advancing issues outnumbered declining ones on the NYSE by a 4.42-to-1 ratio; on Nasdaq, a 3.05-to-1 ratio favored advancers.

 Reporting by Stephen Culp; Editing by Cynthia Osterman